top of page

 Woman speaks on stage at DC Peace Academy first graduation

 We have a Police Academy.
 It’s time we have a Peace Academy.
-Peacemakers form the backbone of DC’s alternative system of public health and safety, and it is time to give them the resources they need to succeed in their careers and in their lives.
+Peacemakers form the backbone of DC’s complimentary system of public health and safety, and it is time to give them the resources they need to succeed in their careers and in their lives.
 These brave peacemakers will unleash the transformative potential of the community to create systems and strategies that improve outcomes and reduce violence.

 Two men posing for picture on stage at graduation

 The effectiveness of DC’s public health approach to reducing violence is largely dependent on the investment we make in the individuals serving as our peacemakers.
-The co-founding organizations are experts in the field and deeply rooted community leaders.
-It’s time for a new approach that centers the leadership of the city’s violence intervention strategy with the community-based organizations doing the work.

 Two men posing for picture behind laptops